The Doors: Morrison Hotel and Absolutely Live (November 1969 – December 1970)

-July 1970 saw the release of the group's first live album, Absolutely Live, which peaked at No. 8 position on the charts.
+July 1970 saw the release of the group's first live album, Absolutely Live, which peaked at the No. 8 position on the charts.
 The record was completed by producer Rothchild, who confirmed that the album's final mixing consisted of many bits and pieces from various and different band concerts.
-"There must be 2000 edits on that album," he told an interviewer years later.
+"There must be 2000 edits on that album", he told an interviewer years later.
 Absolutely Live also includes the first release of the lengthy piece "Celebration of the Lizard".

 Although the Doors continued to face de facto bans in more conservative American markets and earned new bans at Salt Lake City's Salt Palace and Detroit's Cobo Hall following tumultuous concerts, the band managed to play 18 concerts in the United States, Mexico and Canada following the Miami incident in 1969, and 23 dates in the United States and Canada throughout the first half of 1970.
 The group later made it to the Isle of Wight Festival on August 29; performing on the same day as John Sebastian, Shawn Phillips, Lighthouse, Joni Mitchell, Tiny Tim, Miles Davis, Ten Years After, Emerson, Lake & Palmer, the Who, Sly and the Family Stone and Melanie; the performance was the last captured on the band's Roadhouse Blues Tour.

 On December 8, 1970, his 27th birthday, Morrison recorded another poetry session.
 Part of this would end up on An American Prayer in 1978 with music, and is currently in the possession of the Courson family.
 Shortly thereafter, a new tour to promote their upcoming album would comprise only three dates.
 Two concerts were held in Dallas on December 11.
 During the Doors' last public performance with Morrison, at The Warehouse in New Orleans, on December 12, 1970, Morrison apparently had a breakdown on stage.
 Midway through the set he slammed the microphone numerous times into the stage floor until the platform beneath was destroyed, then sat down and refused to perform for the remainder of the show.
-After the concert, Densmore, Manzarek and Krieger decided to end their live act, citing their mutual agreement that Morrison was ready to retire from performing.
+After the concert, Densmore, Manzarek and Krieger came to a mutual agreement that they should end their live act, claiming Morrison was ready to retire from performing.